Country hubs

 Tunisia

 Tunisian cuisine is naturally protein-rich (lamb, tuna, sardine, mullet) and the Mediterranean influences are favourable to Tayyibat.
-The two main adaptations are : remove the egg from brik (replace by tuna alone with capers), and use harissa moderately as a flavour additive only, not as the base of the dish.
+The two main adaptations are : remove the egg from brik (replace by tuna alone with capers), and avoid harissa entirely (the strict Tayyibat palette excludes garlic, paprika, cumin and cayenne, all key harissa ingredients) ; replace by a saffron-thyme paste in olive oil.
 The Sahel coast offers some of the best fresh tuna in the Mediterranean, perfect for grilled fish meals.
 Avoid all the bakery temptations of Avenue Habib Bourguiba.

 Lebanon

 Lebanon is, with Egypt, one of the two countries where Tayyibat aligns most naturally with local tradition.
-The lamb-based mezze (kibbeh, kafta, samkeh harra), the raw tahini that flows like olive oil in Mount Lebanon, the fresh za'atar bread, and the sumac everywhere : almost everything is already on the system list.
-The two pitfalls to avoid : labneh (yogurt-based, khabaith) and tabbouleh (parsley + tomato + bulgur, all problematic).
-Replace by hummus-tahini-only (no chickpea version) and freekeh salad with sumac.
+The lamb-based mezze (kibbeh, kafta, samkeh harra), the raw tahini that flows like olive oil in Mount Lebanon, and the fresh za'atar bread are core.
+In the strict Tayyibat palette : tomato is now tayyib in Attaybatte preparation (peeled, deseeded, cooked), onion is tayyib when cooked (preferably finely chopped or blended), garlic is excluded entirely, sumac stays in the khabaith list (excluded).
+The pitfalls to avoid : labneh (yogurt-based, khabaith), tabbouleh (parsley + raw tomato + bulgur, parsley excluded), hummus (chickpeas excluded).
+Replace by tahini-honey or tahini-thyme dips and warm freekeh dishes seasoned with green cardamom, saffron, thyme.

 This article relays the public teachings of Dr. Diaa Al-Awadi for educational and informative purposes.
 It is not medical advice.
 Consult your physician before any dietary change.
 Legal notice.